-All event attendees including coaches, athletes, meet personnel, athletic trainers and spectators are required to wear face masks when social distancing cannot be maintained.
-Athletes may remove their masks when they are actively competing.
+All event attendees including coaches, athletes, meet personnel, athletic trainers and spectators are required to wear face masks.
+In alignment with DPH requirements for moderate risk indoor sports, all indoor track participants will wear a close-fitting face mask that covers the nose and mouth.
 Each facility will provide schools with specific procedures while using the facility, which must be followed.